We are now hiring for the 2021 Season. We look forward to seeing your application. Thank you!

 from Alaska Travel Adventures

-This will provide you with more information about Alaska Travel Adventures, Inc. (ATA), as well as assist your application for employment with us.
-Founded in 1978, ATA has provided thousands of people an opportunity to experience Alaska’s natural beauty and spirit of adventure in a safe and comfortable manner.
+Founded in 1978, Alaska Travel Adventures (ATA) has provided thousands of people an opportunity to experience Alaska’s natural beauty and spirit of adventure in a safe and comfortable manner.
 ATA operates day tours/shore excursions throughout Southeast Alaska for cruise ship passengers and independent travelers.
 Our team of employees provide safe, memorable, high quality Alaskan experiences for our guests.

 Please read this information carefully before completing the employment application.

-SEASON: All operations begin in early May and end in late September.
+***SEASON: All operations begin in late April and end in early October.
 You do not have to be available for the entire season to be considered for employment, but it is helpful.
-Please answer question number 7 accurately; your dates of availability are very important to our staffing plan..

 ***SKILL TESTING: Some positions require prior experience and/or may require specific skills and/or licenses.
 For most positions, training is available.
 Resources, both equipment and instruction, are available at no charge to the potential employee to obtain the necessary skills to pass the required skills test and safety evaluation.
 Upon successfully passing a skills test, you will be hired and receive an employment agreement.
 Due to this screening, better than 97% of those tested are hired.

-RIVER GUIDE TRAINING: River guides must be professionally trained.
+***RIVER GUIDE TRAINING: River guides must be professionally trained.
 Alaska’s climate and glacial silt content in the water make the Mendenhall River unique.
 ATA requires all river guides to have successfully completed and passed the ATA training program as a prerequisite for the position to ensure the safety of the guides and the public.
 ATA does not charge prospective employees for this training, as long as a commitment letter is submitted, prior to commencement of training.
 Trainees are not employees of ATA, therefore, will not be paid, nor eligible for workers compensation in the event of accident or injury.
 A waiver will be required.
 Training usually takes 7 – 10 days.
-If a trainee does not pass the skills test and elects not to continue to train, then ATA will offer the employee alternative employment in the company.
-Alternative employment may be at a different rate of pay or in a different location.
+If a trainee does not pass the skills test and elects not to continue to train, alternative positions may be available.
+Alternative positions may be at a different rate of pay or in a different location.

 ***EMPLOYMENT AGREEMENTS: All employees will be required to sign an Employment Agreement upon hire.
 This agreement will specify your dates of employment, duties, wages and ATA’s responsibilities as your employer.
 You must remain employed with ATA until the end date listed on your Employment Agreement to be eligible to receive a performance bonus if applicable to your position.
 Employment Agreements also contain a specific non-compete clause, which is effective for two years after your date of termination, regardless of cause.

-SCHEDULING: ATA’s season runs for approximately five months.
-Hours are dependent on sales, economic conditions and weather.
-ATA can provide historical data on the average number of hours worked, but makes no guarantees as to the number of hours an employee will work or how much money will be earned.
-We do make an effort to schedule time off when business permits, but our first priority is to our customers.
+***SCHEDULING: Hours are dependent on sales, economic conditions and weather.
+ATA can provide historical data on the average number of hours worked but makes no guarantee as to the number of hours an employee will work or how much money will be earned.
+We make an effort to schedule time off when business permits, but our first priority is to our customers.
 Come prepared to work!